 - Be at least 18 years of age by the next general election

-- A resident of South Carolina, your county, and your voting precinct
+- Be a resident of South Carolina, your county, and your voting precinct

-- Not under a court order declaring you "Mentally incompetent"
+- Not be under a court order declaring you "Mentally incompetent"

-- Not incarcerated for a felony or misdemeanor offense
+- Not be incarcerated for a felony or misdemeanor offense

 There is no length of residency requirement in South Carolina in order to register to vote.
 You can register at any time.

 You can register to vote at either of these two websites.

 SCVOTES: Scroll down and click on your county

 Must have a S.C.
 Driver’s License or DMV ID

 If you have moved, you must first update your residence address with DMV before registering to vote.